ahmedelq/typora-arabia-theme/Readme.md

-# Arabia theme for typora
+# Arabia, a theme for typora

 A theme dedicated to Arabic, still in progress.